Hedgehogs – both wild and pet hedgehog advice

 Do hedgehogs shoot quills?

 Hedgehogs cannot shoot their quills at all.
-In fact, although it is a common misconception that porcupines do this, they cannot shoot their quills either.
+Although it is a common misconception that porcupines do this, they cannot shoot their quills either.

-Perhaps people believe they can because sometimes they are seen to do this in cartoons but the reality is that they cannot.
+Perhaps people believe they can because sometimes they are seen doing this in cartoons, but the reality is that they cannot.

-Another reason why people may believe porcupines can shoot them could be that as porcupine quills have barbs on their tips if they puncture a predator’s skin they will detach themselves from the porcupine and remain embedded in the predator.
-Hedgehogs quills do not have barbs and do not detach themselves either.
+Another reason why people may believe porcupines can shoot them could be that as porcupine quills have barbs on their tips if they puncture a predator’s skin, they will detach themselves from the porcupine and remain embedded in the predator.
+Hedgehog quills do not have barbs and do not detach themselves, either.

 Read more